 Albany, New York 12209

-In the event that the Authority has collected personal information pertaining to a user through this website and that information is to be provided to the user pursuant to the user's request, the Privacy Compliance Officer shall inform the user of his or her right to request that the personal information be amended or corrected under the procedures set forth in section 95 of the Public Officers Law.
+In the event that the Authority has collected and retained Personal Information pertaining to a user through the Online Resources and that information is to be provided to the user pursuant to the user's request, the Privacy Compliance Officer shall inform the user of his or her right to request that the Personal Information be amended or corrected under the procedures set forth in section 95 of the Public Officers Law.

-Confidentiality and Integrity of Personal Information Collected Through this Website
+Confidentiality and Integrity of Personal Information Collected Through the Authority Online Resources

-For website security purposes and to maintain the availability of the website for all users, the Authority employs software to monitor traffic to identify unauthorized attempts to upload or change information or otherwise damage this website.
+For security purposes and to maintain the availability of the Online Resources for all users, the Authority employs software to monitor traffic to identify unauthorized attempts to upload or change information or otherwise damage these Online Resources.